-2.10.9 Estimate of Agricultural Users Who Utilize More than 300,000 Gallons per Month - To Amherst. wn of 102 2.11.9 Summary of Findings and Recommendations from Source Water Assessment Plan Wellhead Protection Plans - Town of Amherst s and 107 3.0 EXISTING WATER USE INFORMATION 111 3.1.1 Population 111 3.1.10 Community Water Systems - Town of Amherst 128 3.2.8 Estimate of Water Used by Self-Supplied Nonagricultural Users of More than 30 Gallons per Month of Surface and Ground Water Inside the Services Areas of Community Water Systems - Town of Amherst 0,000 of the 133 3.3.9 Estimate of Water Used by Self-Supplied Nonagricultural Users of More than 30 Gallons per Month of Surface and Ground Water Outside the Service Areas of Community Water Systems - Town of Amherst 0,000 of the 140 3.4.9 Estimate of Water used by Self-Supplied Agricultural Users of More than 300,000 G per Month of Surface and Ground Water Outside the Service Areas of the Comm Water Systems - Town of Amherst allons nunity 147 3.5.9 Estimate of Water used by Self-Supplied Users of Less than 300,000 Gallons per Mon Ground Water and Outside the Service Areas of the Community Water Systems - of Amherst nth of Town 151 4.0 EXISTING RESOURCE INFORMATION 153 4.1.1 Geologic, Hydrologic and Meteorological Conditions - Town of Amherst 156 4.2.1 State or Federal Listed Threatened or Endangered Species or Habitats of Concern 171 4.2.2 Anadromous, Trout and other Significant Fisheries 178 4.2.3 River Segments that have Recreational Significance including Scenic River Status 184 4.2.4 Site of Historic or Archaeological Significance 186 4.2.5 Unusual Geologic Formations or Special Soil Types 192 4.2.6 Wetlands 196 4.2.7 Riparian Buffers or Conservation Easements 210 4.2.8 Land Use and Land Coverage 212 4.2.9 Presence of Impaired Streams and Type of Impairment 219 4.2.10 Location of Point Source Discharges 222 4.2.11 Other Potential Threats to the Existing Water Quantity and Quality 227 5.0 PROJECTED WATER DEMAND INFORMATION 230 5.1 Population Data 230 5.4.10 Projected Water Demand Results - Town of Amherst 257 6.0 WATER DEMAND MANAGEMENT INFORMATION 265 6.1 Practices for More Efficient Use 265 6.2 Water Conservation Measures through Reduction of Use 267 6.3 Practices to Reduce Water Loss 270 7.0 DROUGHT RESPONSE AND CONTINGENCY PLANS 276 8.0 STATEMENT OF NEED 277 8.2.10 Town of Amherst 298 9.0 ALTERNATIVES ANALYSIS 306
+2.10.9 Estimate of Agricultural Users Who Utilize More than 300,000 Gallons per Month - To Amherst.
+2.11.9 Summary of Findings and Recommendations from Source Water Assessment Plan Wellhead Protection Plans - Town of Amherst 3.0 EXISTING WATER USE INFORMATION 111 3.1.1 Population 111 3.1.10 Community Water Systems - Town of Amherst 128 3.2.8 Estimate of Water Used by Self-Supplied Nonagricultural Users of More than 30 Gallons per Month of Surface and Ground Water Inside the Services Areas of Community Water Systems - Town of Amherst of the 3.3.9 Estimate of Water Used by Self-Supplied Nonagricultural Users of More than 30 Gallons per Month of Surface and Ground Water Outside the Service Areas of Community Water Systems - Town of Amherst of the 3.4.9 Estimate of Water used by Self-Supplied Agricultural Users of More than 300,000 G per Month of Surface and Ground Water Outside the Service Areas of the Comm Water Systems - Town of Amherst. nunity 3.5.9 Estimate of Water used by Self-Supplied Users of Less than 300,000 Gallons per Mon Ground Water and Outside the Service Areas of the Community Water Systems - of Amherst Town 4.0 EXISTING RESOURCE INFORMATION 153 4.1.1 Geologic, Hydrologic and Meteorological Conditions - Town of Amherst 156 4.2.1 State or Federal Listed Threatened or Endangered Species or Habitats of Concern 171 4.2.2 Anadromous, Trout and other Significant Fisheries 178 4.2.3 River Segments that have Recreational Significance including Scenic River Status 184 4.2.4 Site of Historic or Archaeological Significance 186 4.2.5 Unusual Geologic Formations or Special Soil Types 192 4.2.6 Wetlands 196 4.2.7 Riparian Buffers or Conservation Easements 4.2.8 Land Use and Land Coverage 212 4.2.9 Presence of Impaired Streams and Type of Impairment 219 4.2.10 Location of Point Source Discharges 222 4.2.11 Other Potential Threats to the Existing Water Quantity and Quality 227 5.0 PROJECTED WATER DEMAND INFORMATION 230 5.1 Population Data 230 5.4.10 Projected Water Demand Results - Town of Amherst 257 6.0 WATER DEMAND MANAGEMENT INFORMATION 265 6.1 Practices for More Efficient Use 265 6.2 Water Conservation Measures through Reduction of Use 267 6.3 Practices to Reduce Water Loss 270 7.0 DROUGHT RESPONSE AND CONTINGENCY PLANS 276 8.0 STATEMENT OF NEED 277 8.2.10 Town of Amherst 298 9.0 ALTERNATIVES ANALYSIS 306